-The Mayor has made submissions to both of the Department for Transport's consultations on the draft NPS.
+The Mayor has made submissions to both of the Department for Transport's (DfT's) consultations on the draft NPS.
 In his responses, the Mayor set out his serious concerns about the impact of a third runway at Heathrow on road and rail networks, air quality and noise.

 He has also responded to calls for evidence on the NPS by the House of Commons Transport Select Committee in April 2017 and again in December 2017.
 A further submission was provided to clarify points raised by the DfT and Heathrow Airport Limited (HAL) during the Transport Select Committee hearings.

-The Mayor's NPS responses and a review of the final NPS - along with other submissions to Government consultations related to aviation in general and Heathrow expansion in particular - are on the Aviation page in Publications & reports.
+The Mayor's NPS responses and a review of the final NPS - along with other submissions to Government and HAL consultations - are on the Aviation page in Publications & reports.

 As part of our NPS response we did detailed analysis and modelling to understand how the expansion of Heathrow would affect road and rail access, air quality and noise.
 The serious issues raised as part of the NPS response have not been addressed by Heathrow in its DCO process.

 An expanded Heathrow Airport would mean an additional 170,000 trips by passengers and staff each day.
 The Government has suggested that Heathrow can expand without resulting in any extra road trips to and from the airport.
 For this to happen with a third runway, the percentage of people using public transport to get there would need to increase from 39% to 65%.

 Our analysis indicates that this cannot happen without extra capacity on the rail networks serving the airport.
 The Government's proposals do not currently guarantee the significant investment needed to create this, nor does Heathrow accept the need.